google/oss-fuzz/README.md

 > Fuzzing Open Source Software

-> *Status*: We are preparing the project for the first public release.
+> *Status*: Beta.
+We are preparing the project for the first public release.
 Documentation and smoothing the process is our main priority.

 [New Library Guide](docs/new_library.md)
 | [Project List](docs/projects.md)